Where Intellect, Culture, and Career Opportunities Converge

 New York is our campus

 Fordham draws students from around the globe who want to live and learn while immersed in the diversity and opportunity of a world capital.
-Students benefit from an extensive internship program, which includes 2,600 New York-based partner organizations in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.
+Students benefit from an extensive internship program, which includes 2,600 New York–based partner organizations with internship opportunities in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.

 New York City not only provides unparalleled internship and career advantages but also a never-ending list of things to see and do, from Broadway theatre, museums, and music to major league sports or a bike ride through Central Park.